Podcast outreach hasn't stopped working.

 How we think about podcast outreach at Podseeker

-This philosophy is exactly how we think about outreach at Podseeker.
+This philosophy is exactly how we built Podseeker.

-We don’t believe podcast booking should look like outbound sales.
-And we don’t believe success comes from blasting more pitches.
+We don't believe podcast booking should look like outbound sales.
+We don't believe success comes from blasting more pitches.
+And we don't believe AI should replace human judgment.
+It should support it.

-- Follow-ups and replies don’t count against your quota
+- We track pitches, not raw emails sent.
+Follow-ups and replies don't count against your quota.

-- Templates are a starting point, not a substitute for judgment
+- Templates are a starting point, not a substitute for judgment.
+You review and approve every pitch.
+Nothing sends automatically.

 Tools should support good decisions, not replace them.